 Aug 01st, 2016 | by Scott C. Thomas, Orange County Criminal Law Attorney

-AB 2500, authored by California state assemblyman Jim Frazier, is a proposed amendment to California’s DUI statute, Vehicle Code § 23152, et. seq.
+AB 2500, authored by California state assemblyman Jim Frazier, is a proposed amendment to the California Marijuana DUI statute, Vehicle Code § 23152, et. seq.
 The bill proposes the addition of a new “f” count, which states, “It is unlawful for a person to drive a vehicle if his or her blood contains any detectable amount of delta-9-tetrahydrocannabinol of marijuana or any other drug classified in Schedule I, II, III, or IV under the California Uniform Controlled Substances Act (Division 10 (commencing with Section 11000) of the Health and Safety Code).”
 What does this mean?
 Essentially, it would be unlawful to drive a vehicle in California with any detectable amount of THC, or any of the other enumerated substances, regardless of whether or not it is psychoactive.

 The issue with this proposed amendment is that there is no rational nexus between trying to prevent impaired driving and punishing drivers who are completely sober, but may have used a substance within the past couple days, or worse, the past couple months, and test positive on a drug test.
 At its core, it seems as though this proposed amendment seeks to punish those who use marijuana and other substances, under the guise of preventing driving under the influence.